Cadienvan/Cadienvan.github.io/src/pages/blog/en/what-sits-and-what-fits.md

 By keeping this in mind, I've learned to approach every architectural choice with a broader perspective, considering not only the immediate technical benefits but also the ripple effects on stakeholders and long-term goals.

+> Organizations which design systems are constrained to produce designs which are copies of the communication structures of these organizations.

+Melvin Conway - 1967

 ### Examples of Sits and context-specific Fits.
 Let's consider some common examples of ***sits*** in software architecture: